Accounts office reference

 When you register as an employer with HMRC you will receive a letter containing this reference.
 However, you can also find it in the majority of communications you receive from HMRC.
 If you cannot find your Accounts office reference number you can contact HMRC and ask for a copy which will be posted to you.

-Be aware that that entering an incorrect Accounts office reference code when submitting PAYE information can result in possible Real Time Information (RTI) submission failures at HMRC.
-This can cause delays in information reaching your HMRC account whish can then result in possible penalties and charges.
-Therefore, make sure you enter your Accounts office reference number correctly.
+Be aware that that entering an incorrect Accounts office reference code when submitting PAYE information can result in possible Real Time Information (RTI) submission failures when you are processing a payrun in Zelt.
+This can cause delays in information reaching your HMRC account which in turn can result in a late penalty in form a comparably small interest charge.
+Therefore, make sure you enter your Accounts Office Reference number correctly into the Payroll app.